Cindy Goodale, Executive Director

-Lynn is the chairperson of the Board and longtime public health advocate.
+Lynn is the chairperson of the Board and a longtime public health advocate.
 She is currently employed with a non-for-profit managed Medicaid plan serving over 500,000 low-income individuals living in 14 northern California counties.
-Lynn is a graduate of the University of California, Davis where she earned a degree in Nutrition Science and later a Masters of Public Health at University of California, Berkeley.
+Lynn is a graduate of the University of California, Davis where she earned a degree in Nutrition Science and later a Masters of Public Health at the University of California, Berkeley.
 While in college (many years ago) she met Cindy Goodale, now President of VER, and began a long-term friendship with Cindy, serving as an armchair companion on her many ventures leading vision health programs in South America.
 She is also the mother of three beautiful girls, now in college, and is ready to lend her organizational and analytical skills to further VER’s mission.

 Charissa Cannon Nelson, Secretary

 Charissa joins the VER board after numerous volunteer service trips to Latin America with health and environmental non-profit foundations.
 Her love for Latin America stems from her 7 summers of volunteering in health and community development projects in rural Colombia, Guatemala, Honduras, Nicaragua, and Ecuador with Amigos de las Americas during high school and college.
 Charissa and Bob directed a tuberculosis detection project in the Amazon region of Ecuador with Amigos.
 Charissa has a BA in Latin American Studies from UC Berkeley and an MA in Teaching from Pacific University.
 Charissa brings perspectives in cultural competency and languages to the VER board.
 She currently teaches 3rd grade in Eugene, Oregon.